 Let's face it; we are more likely to opt to use the lift rather than take the stairs and drive to the local supermarket rather than walk.
 This, coupled with the fact that most of our social encounters revolve around food (and larger portions of food), makes later-life weight gain feel almost inevitable.

 We don't have to work out five days a week for hours to maintain a healthy weight and physique.
 However, by being a little more mindful of what we eat and engaging in light exercise, we can keep our weight at a healthy level.

 Improving our thinking skills

 When we talk about exercise, we often use the phrase 'get the blood pumping'.
 When we work out, we send blood to both our brains and the muscles we are using.

 Aerobic exercise improves cognitive thinking, and muscle training has a significant impact on our brain's executive functions (the brain's ability to organise and plan).

 Positively impacting our mental health

 Another benefit of exercising in later life is the positive impact it has on our mental health.
 The chemical changes in our brain that take place when we exercise can change our mood.
 So when we are feeling a little grumpy, hitting the gym can make us feel better.

-Not to mention that exercise can help boost self-esteem, self-confidence and give us the opportunity to connect with others; all of which has a positive impact on our mental health.
+Not to mention that exercise can help boost self-esteem and self-confidence and allow us to connect with others, which has a positive impact on our mental health.

 A great way to make friends